-- Define key physical placemaking infrastructure through the Tāmaki Precinct Masterplan; - Set out how we will use placemaking to market Tāmaki as a destination of choice, strengthen community resilience, and create social cohesion through the delivery of our Placemaking Strategy - Remove housing from TRC land bordering Maybury Reserve and convert it to green space, creating a safer and more accessible space for community use; and - Deliver events and activate spaces in Tāmaki for families and residents to form connections with their community.
+- Deliver key placemaking elements for FY20 set out in the Tāmaki Precinct Masterplan Implementation Plan; - Market Tāmaki as a destination of choice, strengthen community resilience, and create social cohesion through the implementation of our Placemaking Strategy;

+- Reach agreement with Auckland Council to vest the TRC land bordering Maybury Reserve that we converted to green space last year, creating a safer and more accessible space for community use; and - Deliver events and activate spaces in Tāmaki for families and residents to form connections within their community.

-STRATEGIC FRAMEWORK LINK Contributes to Tāmaki has great neighbourhoods Tāmaki Outcomes Framework Tāmaki whānau are connected in their community Our objectives What we are aiming to deliver Create sustainable neighbourhoods that enhance Tāmaki's natural environment Ensure quality transport connections that allow easy movement within Tāmaki and to and from other regional destinations Provide Tāmaki residents a chance to shape Tāmaki and take advantage of its opportunities Develop safe and welcoming neighbourhoods that support social cohesion and connectivity Outputs - Desired trends MEASURE TARGET 18/19 How will we know we're making progress Percentage of neighbourhood designs that meet the agreed minimum standard under the Quality Neighbourhood Framework 100% Enabling projects PROJECT MILESTONE 18/19 What we need to do to Placemaking Strategy support our objectives The Placemaking Strategy will provide guidance for TRC's approach to using events and activation to promote and galvanise community interaction.
-Strategy completed Maybury Green Project During FY19, we will remove housing from TRC land on Taniwha Street that borders Maybury Reserve, ultimately vesting this land in Auckland Council as park land and extending the existing reserve.
-This move will open the reserve up to Taniwha Street, thereby creating a safer, more accessible open space for Tāmaki residents to enjoy.
-Taniwha Street state houses bordering Maybury Reserve converted to green space
+STRATEGIC FRAMEWORK LINK Contributes to Tāmaki has great neighbourhoods Tāmaki Outcomes Framework Tāmaki whānau are connected in their community Our Objectives What we are aiming to deliver Create sustainable neighbourhoods that enhance Tāmaki's natural environment Ensure quality transport connections that allow easy movement within Tāmaki and to and from other regional destinations Provide Tāmaki residents a chance to shape Tāmaki and take advantage of its opportunities Develop safe and welcoming neighbourhoods that support social cohesion and connectivity Outputs - Desired Trends MEASURE TARGET 19/20 How we will know we are making progress Percentage of neighbourhood designs that meet the agreed minimum standard under the Quality Neighbourhood Framework 100% Number of events and activations delivered directly by TRC or in conjunction with partners 5 Enabling Projects PROJECT MILESTONE 19/20 What we need to do to Maybury Green Project support our objectives During FY19, we removed housing from TRC land on Taniwha Street that borders Maybury Reserve, with the intention of ultimately vesting this land in Auckland Council as park land and extending the existing reserve to create a safer, more accessible open space for Tāmaki residents to enjoy.
+The milestone for this project in FY20 is to reach agreement with Auckland Council to vest the land.
+In addition, a series of activations and events will be held on the site during the year.
+Agreement with Auckland Council to Vest Land

-Revenue and Output Expenses 2018/19 PROSPECTIVE UNAUDITED
+Revenue and Output Expenses 2019/20 PROSPECTIVE UNAUDITED

-Revenue (000s)
+Revenue (\$000s)

 Crown -

 Other -

-Total revenue -
+Total Revenue -

-Expenditure (4,698)
+Expenditure 2,590

-Net (Deficit) (4,698)
+Net (Deficit) (2,590)